For over 76 years, Adoption Matters has provided support to adopted adults and birth families.

-We cover a large geographical area in the UK including the whole of the North of England, parts of Wales, Stoke, Staffordshire, Shropshire and also cover the Isle of Man.
+We cover a large geographical area in the UK, including the whole of the North of England, parts of Wales, Stoke, Staffordshire and Shropshire.
 Check our coverage map here for further information.

-What is a VAA?
-VAAs are independent, not for profit organisations offering a personalised service to adopters from all backgrounds.
-We work in partnership with local authorities and regional adoption agencies across the whole of the UK to find families for children in care who are unable to stay with their birth relatives.
-VAAs place around a quarter of all children for adoption in the UK.
+What is a Voluntary Adoption Agency (VAA)?
+VAA’s are independent, not for profit organisations offering a personalised service to adopters from all backgrounds.
+We work in partnership with Local Authorities and Regional Adoption Agencies across the whole of the UK to find families for children in care who are unable to stay with their birth relatives.
+Adoption Matters is also a registered children’s charity.

-At Adoption Matters we believe that children’s welfare and needs are paramount and we aim for them to grow up in a secure and loving family who will best meet their long-term needs and who can help them to reach their full potential.
-In order to do this and in recognition of the lifelong impact of adoption, the agency provides a comprehensive adoption service for all the parties involved, offering support and advice to prospective adopters, adoptive families, children, adopted children and adults and birth relatives, and an information, support and intermediary service to adopted people and birth relatives.
+At Adoption Matters we believe that children’s welfare and needs are paramount.
+We aim for every child to grow up in a secure and loving family who will best meet their long-term needs and help them to reach their full potential.
+In order to do this and in recognition of the lifelong impact of adoption, the organisation provides a comprehensive adoption service for all of the parties involved, offering support and advice to prospective adopters, adoptive families, children, adopted children, adults and birth relatives.
+We also provide information, support and intermediary service to adopted people and birth relatives.

-We undertake to treat every case fairly on its individual merits and to be honest and realistic in all our communications.
+We undertake to treat every case fairly on its individual merits.
+Adoption Matters aims to be honest and realistic in all our communications.

 We aim to continually develop and improve our services and increase engagement with our service users, using their feedback and suggestions to inform future developments.

-We maintain strong family values and a compassionate, empathetic approach within all the work we do, embracing equally those who have religious beliefs of any denomination and those who do not.
+We maintain strong family values and a compassionate, empathetic approach within all of the work that we do, embracing equally those who have religious beliefs of any denomination and those who do not.

 We work within a culture of respect and acceptance, treating everyone who engages with the agency fairly, professionally and with respect to people’s right to confidentiality.